tcweiss/congressional_insiders/README.md

 #### `scrape_senate_all()`

 The Senate publishes PTRs on [this](https://efdsearch.senate.gov/search/) page.
-This is a non-static webpage, and the URLs do not follow a predictable pattern as in the House, so the scraping approach works differently.
+This is a non-static webpage, and the URLs do not follow a predictable pattern as for the House, the function works a bit differently.
 To scrape all Senate trades filed over a certain period, use `scrape_senate_year()`.
 The arguments are the starting and ending date (format MM/DD/YYYY) and a version of Chromedriver that matches your installed version of Chrome:

 ```
 senate_2022 <- scrape_senate_all(start_date = '01/01/2022',